-A "living trust" (also called an "inter vivos" trust by lawyers who can't give up Latin) is simply a trust you create while you're alive, rather than one that is created at your death under the terms of your will.
+A "living" trust (also called an "inter vivos" trust) is simply a trust you create while you're alive.
 The beneficiaries you name in your living trust receive the trust property when you die.
 You could instead use a will, but wills must go through probate—the court process that oversees the transfer of your property to your beneficiaries.

-In contrast to revocable trusts, irrevocable trusts cannot be revoked or modified after they are signed.
+In contrast, irrevocable trusts cannot be revoked or modified after they are signed.
 Irrevocable trusts can be useful tools for specific goals, like reducing taxes, but they require giving up ownership and control of trust property.

 Probably not.
-Most people do not need to worry about estate taxes because the federal estate tax is levied only on estates worth close to $12 million.
+Most people do not need to worry about federal estate taxes because the federal estate tax is levied only on estates worth close to $12 million.
 Nevada does not have its own estate tax.

 To make a living trust in Nevada, you:

-You can use Quicken WillMaker & Trust to make a living trust using your computer.
+You can use WillMaker & Trust to make a living trust using your computer.
 It has a simple interview format that allows you to complete the trust at your own pace, and it gives you lots of legal and practical help along the way.
 Based on your responses, the program produces a living trust document customized for you and your situation.
-With Quicken WillMaker & Trust, you can also make a will, powers of attorney, health care directives, and many other useful documents.
+With WillMaker & Trust, you can also make a will, powers of attorney, health care directives, transfer on death deeds, and many other useful documents.
 Use it just for yourself or for your entire family.

 For more on Nevada estate planning issues, see Nevada Estate Planning.